 Visit our page on Child Custody in Utah to learn more specifics about these two custody options.

-A court will evaluate a proposed custody arrangement or determine one for the parents by examining how the arrangement will serve the child’s best interests.
+A family court will evaluate a proposed custody arrangement or determine one for the parents by examining how the arrangement will serve the child’s best interests.
 Primary factors to be considered include:

 - the child’s physical and emotional needs;